Security tokens and encryption

 Tip: If you have a JKS keystore (.jks file), VuGen automatically converts it to a .p12 file.

-For details about the token attribute in the script, see the Function Reference.
+For details about the token attribute in the script, see the Function Reference (select the relevant version).

 Adding the Security Policy